qbap/Esign-IPA-Installer/README.md

 [**Esign iOS**](https://onejailbreak.com/blog/esign-ipa-signing-app/) is a powerful tool that allows you to sign and install IPA files directly on your iPhone or iPad.
 As one of the few solutions available, **Esign IPA** provides users with the flexibility to use either a globally available certificate or their own p12 generated certificate.

-The IPa installer support the latest iOS 26.4 (release don 24 March 2026), but youc an also install it on iOS 18, iOS 17, iOS 16, and iOS 15.
+The IPa installer support the latest iOS 26.4 (release on 24 March 2026), but you can also install it on iOS 18, iOS 17, iOS 16, and iOS 15.

 ## Download Esign IPA